assadjee/ASP.NET-MVC5/Week 2/Day 2/Step by Step Guide 2.md

 ## Coding Challenges:
 ### Plopulate Genre table using the migrations
-1. Add dbSet of Genre to the DbContext
+1. Add dbSet of Genre to the DbContext (if not added yet)
 2. Add Following are the possible values for the Genre:
    - Action
    - Adventure